SPLM-N El Hilu seeks peace negotiations with Sudan govt

 Daldoum said that the negotiations will resume according to the Declaration of Principles that was signed by the rebel movements, including SPLM-N El Hilu, and the government in September 2019.

 On September 3, Hamdok and El Hilu met in Addis Ababa in an attempt to break the stalemate in the peace talks, caused by the movement's adherence to secularism and self-determination.
-This resulted in an agreement signed by both leaders, aiming to address the outstanding issues.
+This resulted in an agreement on principles, signed by both leaders, aiming to address the outstanding issues.

 The SPLM-N El Hilu has signed agreements with activist groups, and is cooperating with them to reach their goals.
 “The planned Marches of the Millions on Thursday, September 24, in support of the Hamdok-El Hilu agreement, is one of the fruits of coordination and joint action,” Daldoum said.

 The delegation of the SPLM-N El Hilu in Juba and the Civil Forces Association (CFA) signed a political declaration yesterday.

 Both parties expressed support for the Addis Ababa agreement.
 They agreed to adopt the principle of secularism, reject a religious state in all its forms, and guarantee freedom of belief.
 They also agreed that no political party be established on a religious or ethnic basis.

 The joint declaration, signed by Daldoum and Muhid Siddig for the CFA, stipulates building joint and popular platforms to involve the people in the peace process.
 Projects of the CFA and civilian groups will be supported in the SPLM-N El Hilu controlled areas in South Kordofan.